SheetalMaurya/MvvmCross-Wiki/v3-02-05-Tip-Calc-A-Windows-Phone-UI-Project.md

 ## Create a new WindowsPhone Project

-Add a new project to your solution - a 'WindowsPhone' application with name `TipCalc.UI.WP`
+Add a new project to your solution - a 'Windows Phone App' application with name `TipCalc.UI.WP`

+For target operating system, you can choose 7.1 or 8.0 - your choice.

 Within this, you'll find the normal WP application constructs:

-TODO
-* the Resources folder
+* the App.Xaml 'application' object
-* the info.plist 'configuration' information
+* the 'Properties' folder with its AppManifest.xml and WMAppManifest.xml 'configuration' files
-* the AppDelegate.cs class
-* the Main.cs class
-* the MyViewController.cs class
+* the MainPage.Xaml and MainPage.Xaml.cs files that define the default Page for this app
+* some icons

 ## Delete MainPage.xaml